Murder of Lil JoJo: Death

-Coleman was killed in a drive-by shooting in the Englewood neighborhood of Chicago on September 4, 2012, after a rival gang member was stalking him, Coleman revealed his location on Twitter, not long after posting the music video for his song "3HunnaK" to YouTube.
+Coleman was killed in a drive-by shooting in the Englewood neighborhood of Chicago on September 4, 2012.
+After a rival gang member was stalking him, Coleman revealed his location on Twitter, not long after posting the music video for his song "3HunnaK" to his YouTube account.

-On the day of the shooting, Coleman and his clique traveled via car to Parkway Garden Homes, a low-income residential building complex near the residence of Chief Keef.
+On the day of the shooting, Coleman and his clique traveled via car to Parkway Garden Homes, a low-income residential building complex located on the South Side of Chicago, also known as "O-Block".
 En route, Coleman and his companions recorded themselves taunting Chief Keef's clique in a contentious quarrel.
 Speaking from the car, Coleman and the other passengers traded derisive remarks with rapper Lil Reese and his companions who were outside and near his house at the time.
 The exchange concluded with Lil Reese retorting "Jo, I'ma kill you".

 At 6:13 pm, Coleman shared on his Twitter account that he was on the 6900 block of South Princeton Avenue on the Chicago's South Side.
 Police reports state that at approximately 7:30pm, shots were fired at Coleman out of the driver's seat of a sedan at 70th and Princeton Ave.
 Video surveillance footage from a private residence captured the event.
 Coleman is seen on video riding on the pegs of a friend's bicycle.
 Upon the attack, he attempted to flee northbound on Princeton Avenue, but collapsed on the sidewalk.
 The other person on the bicycle is unidentified as is seen running in the opposite direction of the shooting.
 Coleman was transported to University of Chicago Medicine Comer Children's Hospital where he was pronounced dead at 9:03 pm.
 Six 9mm shell cartridges were found at the crime scene.